dd32/td-gh-ex/readme.txt

 == Changelog ==

+= 1.0.3 - November 19 2020 =
+* Added three diffrent options for header style
+* Added new style for widget.

 = 1.0.3 - November 9 2020 =
 * Added theme topbar and topbar options
 * Added options for body and header font.